bigtreetech/docs/docs/Panda_Jetpack_V2.md

 * Step 3 – Release the Cutter

-    Loosen the cutter lever screw with the H1.5 hex key to release the cutter from the extruder, allowing the cutter lever to hang freely.
+    Using a H1.5 hex key, loosen the cutter lever screw just enough to release the lever assembly from the extruder body.

     <img src=img/PandaJetpackV2/install_3.png width="300"/>